ewaters/altsql-shell/ISSUES.md

  * Show the header ocassionally if we're many pages into the output That way, you don't have to scroll to the top to know which column is which

- * Ctrl-C after you've entered a command to kill that process

 = Outstanding issues